Marketing is hard

 X/Twitter

 This is where most people find us.
-We've had some success posting demos and launches on @johnyeo_'s account and have a small following of ~600 people on @autumnpricing.
+We've had some success posting demos and launches on @johnyeo_'s account (2K followers) and have a smallish following (600 followers) on @autumnpricing.

 Our most successful post was honestly total nonsense clickbait: a 1 minute demo where we built "cursor for stripe".
 When you spend enough time on twitter, you start to get a sense for what a good tweet looks like and what the "current thing" is.
 AI video content doing something novel works the best, with a snappy tweet that jumps straight into it.